Cisplatin 1 mg/ml Sterile Concentrate - Latex free vial stopper

 Adults and Paediatric population

 The cisplatin dosage depends on the primary disease, the expected reaction, and on whether cisplatin is used for monotherapy or as a component of combination chemotherapy.
+To obtain optimum therapeutic results with minimum adverse effects, the dosage of cisplatin must be based on the clinical, renal and hematologic status of the patient.
 The dosage directions are applicable for both adults and children.

 For monotherapy, the following two dosage regimens are recommended:

 If cisplatin is used in combination therapy, the dose of cisplatin must be reduced.
-A typical dose is 20mg/m2 or more once every 3 to 4 weeks.
+A typical dose is 20 mg/m2 BSA or more once every 3 to 4 weeks.

-For treatment of cervical cancer cisplatin is used in combination with radiotherapy.
-A typical dose is 40 mg/m2 weekly for 6 weeks.
+For treatment of cervical cancer cisplatin is used in combination with radiotherapy or other chemotherapeutics.
+A typical dose is 40 mg/m2 BSA weekly for 6 weeks.

 For warning and precautions to be considered prior to the start of the next treatment cycle (see section 4.4).